ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 ## Repository Structure

-The repository contains the `experiments` folder in the top.
-Each sub directory contains the results from a specific experiment and has the following naming convention:
+The repository contains the `experiments` folder at the top.
+Inside the experiments directory are sub directories contains the results from  specific experiments and has the following naming convention:

 ```
 {technology node}__{design}__{the name of experiment}